byron-hawkins/org.hawkinssoftware.rns/rns/README.md

             - a method body
             - a thread while it holds a certain semaphore
     * Push properties onto the call stack
-        + Automatic or explicit retraction
+        + Retract properties explicitly or on method exit
 1. Global post-constructor initialization of any type
     * Define initialization pointcuts by annotation
         + Supports interfaces